has over 35 years of experience in the health, wellness

 economy, trade, politics, government, education, healthcare,

-is committed to community wellness endeavors.
-Until recently,
+is committed to community wellness and civic endeavors.

-she served as Chairperson of the Founding Board of the First
+She served as Chairperson of the Founding Board of Directors

-Coast Recovery Advocates, Inc. (FCRA), a Recovery Community
+for the First Coast Recovery Advocates, Inc. (FCRA), a Recovery

-Organization (RCO) in Jacksonville, FL addressing the needs
+Community Organization (RCO) in Jacksonville, FL.
+The RCO

-currently serves on the Salvation Army's Adult Rehabilitation
+health issues.
+She currently serves on the Salvation Army's

-and Justice; Florida Recovery Advocacy Project (RAP); Northeast
+Survivors for Safety and Justice; Florida Recovery Advocacy

-her time at local mental health and corrections facilities
+She also volunteers her time at local mental health and

-Her philosophy is based on love: acceptance, kindness, hope,
+is a philosophy based on love: acceptance, kindness, serenity

 grew up in Atlantic Beach, FL--the eldest of four in a family